luhang-HPU/poseidon-docs/source/Getting_Started/Programming/CKKS.md

 void slot_to_coeff(Ciphertext &ciph_real, Ciphertext &ciph_imag, LinearMatrixGroup &matrix_group, Ciphertext &result, const GaloisKeys &rot_key, const GaloisKeys &conj_key, CKKSEncoder &encoder) override;
 ```

-**Description** This function is used to transform a ciphertext from the slot domain to the coefficient domain.
+**Description**: This function is used to transform a ciphertext from the slot domain to the coefficient domain.

 **Parameters**:
 - **ciph_real** (Ciphertext): A reference to a **Ciphertext** object, representing the real part of the ciphertext to be transformed.